Bonus: Download the purchase order implementation template

 You always have the option to extend the access later.

-So to summarize, provide access to only a limited set of power users at first and then expand the scope on a need basis.
+So, to summarize, provide access to only a limited set of power users at first and then expand the scope on a need basis.

 As we mentioned earlier, one of the biggest drawbacks of blanket purchase orders is that reconciliation is a challenge and more specifically, knowing whether the remaining amount should be used or forfeited.

-To solve this problem, we recommend a regular review cadence to ensure that the blanket orders have the correct amount and validity period.
-Also, make sure that it is not an evergreen PO, it should be for a specified time period.
-We generally see anywhere between 6-12 months timeframe.
-You can also align the blanket purchase order end date with fiscal year-end.
+To solve this problem, we recommend a regular review cadence to ensure the blanket orders have the correct amount and validity period.
+Also, ensure it is not an evergreen PO; it should be for a specified period.

 5. We recommend that you ask users to create a new blanket for the new calendar year.

-So the workflow process should be focused on ensuring that the approval comes from the person who can verify that the service has been delivered and as per the satisfaction of the customer/stakeholder.
+So, the workflow process should be focused on ensuring that the approval comes from the person who can verify that the service has been delivered and as per the satisfaction of the customer/stakeholder.

 To summarize, ensure that your workflows are routing the invoice approval for a buyer’s review who has complete knowledge of the deliverables.